dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 print(b)
 ```

 Each statement is terminated by a newline.
-Statements are executed one after the other until you reach the end of the file.
+Statements are executed one after the other until control reaches the end of the file.

 ### Comments